keu/docs/guides/kubepod-operator.md

 You'll also learn how to use the KubernetesPodOperator to run a task in a language other than Python, how to use the KubernetesPodOperator with XComs, and how to launch a Pod in a remote AWS EKS Cluster.

-If you're unfamiliar with Kubernetes, Astronomer recommends that you review the [Kubernetes Documentation](https://kubernetes.io/docs/home/).
+If you're unfamiliar with Kubernetes, review the [Kubernetes Documentation](https://kubernetes.io/docs/home/) before starting this guide.

 ## Requirements